scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 is possible even when working with Jupyter kernels.
 Codebraid also provides more flexible display options.
-It is possible to show any combination of code, stdout, stderr, or rich output in any order, and to select which form of rich output (mime type) is shown.
+It is possible to show any combination of code, stdout, stderr, or rich output in any order, and to select which form of rich output (MIME type) is shown.
 Code or its output can be copied programmatically, so code can be executed at one location in a document and its output displayed elsewhere.